meimeitan/waveportal/README.md

 ## **Overview**

 This repository documents the strategic migration of a dynamic city web portal, focused on daily wave forecasts, to static website hosting on Amazon S3.
-The migration process leverages cloud expertise and Amazon S3's robust infrastructure to enhance the reliability and scalability of the city's essential maritime information hub.
+The migration process leverages my cloud knowledge and expertise and Amazon S3's robust infrastructure to enhance the reliability and scalability of the city's essential maritime information hub.

 ## **Blog Content**

-The blog post associated with this repository narrates the journey of a cloud expert, detailing the steps taken to migrate the city's wave forecast portal.
+The blog post associated with this repository narrates the journey of the web portal migration, detailing the steps taken of migration.
 From analyzing the existing digital landscape to crafting a secure harbor on Amazon S3, the blog provides insights into best practices, strategies, and the overall impact on the reliability of the portal.

 **Topics Covered**
 1) Understanding the Local Digital Landscape